ISVPlaybook/isvplaybook.github.io/_docs/Marketplace/marketplace-offers.md

 - **UI definition** - The UI definition is used to define the user interface for the offer.
 It allows the pbulishers to request inputs from the customers during the deployment process such as regions, sizes, and configurations.

-- **View definition** - THe optional View definitions can be used by the publishers to define the views that are displayed to the customers after the deployment of the Managed Application.
+- **View definition** - The optional View definitions can be used by the publishers to define the views that are displayed to the customers after the deployment of the Managed Application.
 It can be used by the customers to monitor and manage the deployed solution as defined by the publisher.

 {: .note }
 To learn more about planning, publishing and technical requirements for Azure Application offer, see [Plan an Azure Application offer](https://learn.microsoft.com/en-us/partner-center/marketplace-offers/plan-azure-application-offer).